A Schwarz-Jack lemma, circularly symmetric domains and numerical ranges: A Schwarz--Jack lemma

 We call this a Schwarz--Jack lemma since it is obtained by combining ideas from the classical lemmas of Schwarz and Jack.
 (For background on Jack's lemma, see \cite{Fo19,Ja71}.)
 What makes this result maybe a little unusual is the fact that part of the conclusion is of second-order, namely that $f''\ge0$ on $[0,1)$.

 \begin{proof}[Proof of Theorem~\ref{T:SchwarzJack}] We begin by showing that $f$ is strictly positive on $(0,1)$.
 This part of the argument is essentially the same as in Jack's lemma.
-Condition~\eqref{E:Jack} obviously implies that $f$ has no zeros in $(0,1)$.
+Certainly $f\not\equiv0$ since $f^{(n)}(0)>0$, and therefore condition~\eqref{E:Jack} implies that $f$ has no zeros in $(0,1)$.
 For each $re^{i\theta}\in\mathbb{D}$ such that $f(re^{i\theta})\ne0$, we have

 Condition~\eqref{E:Jack} implies that the left-hand side of \eqref{E:derivative} is zero whenever $\theta=0$.
 It follows from \eqref{E:derivative} that $f'(r)/f(r)$ is real-valued for all $r\in(0,1)$.
 This implies that $f$ maps $(0,1)$ into a half-line passing through the origin.
 As $f(0)=f'(0)=\cdots=f^{(n-1)}(0)=0$ and $f^{(n)}(0)>0$, this half-line must be the positive real axis.